Chapter 2. Cell Theory

 ○ 3rd.
 Dissociated ADP-bound G-actin binds to ATP, replacing ADP, and attaches to the growing end of actin filaments.

-○ Polymerization experiment: Faster initial polymerization rate in the presence of nuclei.
+○ Polymerization experiment: Faster initial polymerization rate in the presence of seed.

 ○ Critical concentration: Concentration of G-actin at equilibrium with actin filaments.